A new perspective on interiors of ice-rich planets: Ice-rock mixture instead of ice on top of rock: Model

 \subsection{Ice-rock interaction}

-After formation, the long term ice and rock distribution depends on the tendency of ice and rock to mix or demix in different P-T regimes \citep{stevenson13,stevenson14}.
-In planetary interiors separation (demix) leads to a differentiation into different composition layers by the planet's gravity field, based on their densities.
-If, on the other hand, ice and rock are chemically mixed (miscible) then no differentiation into layers takes place.
-Laboratory data of ice-rock interaction in the context of Earth composition exists for many years \citep[e.g.,][]{kennedy62,shenkep97}, and has improved with time toward higher pressure and wider compositional range.
-At high enough pressure and temperature the ice-rock mixture reaches the second critical point (SCP).
+After formation, the long term ice and rock distribution in the interior depends on the tendency of ice and rock to mix or demix in different pressure-temperature regimes \citep{stevenson13,stevenson14}.
+Chemical separation (demixing) of ice and rock leads to a differentiation into different compositional layers by the planet's gravity field, based on their densities.
+If, on the other hand, ice and rock are chemically mixed (miscible), then no differentiation into layers takes place.
+At high enough pressure and temperature the ice-rock mixture reaches the second critical end-point (SCP).
 At pressures or temperatures above the SCP the rock and ice are expected to be completely miscible in each other, in a single supercritical fluid phase.
-Below the SCP ice and rock can be partially miscible, or immiscible (demixed) as a function of the ice to rock ratio.
+Below the SCP ice and rock can be partially miscible or immiscible (demixed) as a function of the ice to rock ratio. {More details about the critical point are provided in appendix~\ref{apx:scp}}.